Ukraine EU accession talks will be "difficult", European Council President Michel says

 Ukraine is getting closer to the EU, but the EU summit in December, where expansion is on the agenda, will be challenging, Michel said at a joint press conference with Ukrainian President Volodymyr Zelenskiy and Moldovan President Maya Sandu in Kyiv earlier this week.

-While acknowledging Ukraine's progress towards the EU, Michel said talks on the eventual expansion of the bloc have major obstacles to clear.
+While acknowledging Ukraine's progress towards the EU, Michel said that talks on the eventual expansion of the bloc have major obstacles to clear.
 Despite the challenges, he said he would make every effort to ensure a favourable decision regarding Ukraine's aspirations at the summit.

 There is a growing divide between the EC executive body, which is fully committed to both supporting Ukraine and continuing military and macroeconomic support, and a growing number of member states that are worried about the economic impact of allowing Ukraine into the EU.